$5,600 From a $100K Prop Account: How Exerato Passed a Challenge in 2 Weeks | Upscale

 Risk Management: Hard Rules That Protect the Account

 Risk per trade: 0.5–1% of equity, depending on the setup.
 Two stops in a day — and trading stops completely.
 This is a hard rule designed to prevent revenge trading and overrisk.
+Research by Locke and Mann (2005), analyzing futures traders at the Chicago Mercantile Exchange, found that traders who cut losses faster earned on average 65% more per year — Exerato learned this principle at the cost of tens of thousands of dollars in personal losses.

 Exerato never moves a stop-loss placed according to his system.
 He never increases position size after a loss.
-According to PipFarm data, 73% of failed prop accounts violated their stop-losses systematically — Exerato learned this lesson at the cost of tens of thousands of dollars in personal losses.
+According to FPFX Tech data, 73% of failed prop accounts violated their stop-losses systematically.

 Two rules, written on paper and framed opposite his monitor: